 All employees and students of the campus community are encouraged to register for the mass notification systems at umbc.edu/go/alerts.
-All employees and students with a umbc.edu email automatically have their umbc.edu email enrolled in the system.
+All employees and students with a UMBC email are automatically enrolled in the system.
 They are encouraged to visit the Omnilert portal at umbc.omnilert.net/ to add phone numbers and additional emails.

-Members of the campus community are also encouraged to download the Alertus software program at umbc.edu/downloads/alertus/ to notifications on their computer while connected to UMBC WiFi.
+Members of the campus community are also encouraged to download the Alertus software program at umbc.edu/downloads/alertus to receive notifications on their computer while connected to UMBC WiFi.
 Members of the larger community are encouraged to follow the University and UMBC Police on social media.